Curriculum Overview

 • Live marking is used in every lesson to assess against the learning objective and allow children to edit and improve their work.
 Misconceptions are addressed in lessons or in a same day intervention.

-• Subject leaders have the knowledge, expertise and practical skill to take ownership of their specific subject with passion, ensuring that no child slips through the net.
+• Subject leaders have the knowledge, expertise, and practical skill to take ownership of their specific subject with passion, ensuring that no child slips through the net.

-• Curriculum resources have been carefully selected (including opportunities for first hands experiences) to enhance our curriculum.
+• Curriculum resources have been carefully selected (including opportunities for first hands experiences) to enhance our inclusive curriculum.

 • Strong links with local secondary schools and professional collaborative learning on the KS2/KS3 curriculum is in place.

-Curriculum Impact
+Curriculum Intent:

 • The rationale and aims are shared by all stakeholders.

-• There is model of curriculum progression for every subject
+• There is model of curriculum progression for every subject.

 • Secure academic and personal outcomes are a result of an ambitious, carefully sequenced curriculum.

-• Our curriculum reaches ALL pupils regardless of their starting points, culture, background or disability.
+• Our curriculum reaches ALL pupils regardless of their starting points, culture, background, or disability.

 • The curriculum challenges more able pupils and provides opportunities for them to apply their knowledge and skills in a range of contexts.